Your privacy is important to you and to us. So we’ll protect the information you share with us.

 We may share your personal information and usage information:

 - with third-party service providers that perform services on our behalf, including, without limitation, those that offer, host or operate our systems.
 However these details will not be resold or used for marketing purposes.
 Only essential information in order to perform necessary operations.

 - to comply with UK law, a judicial proceeding, court order or other legal process, such as requirements of emergency services and/or law enforcement agencies

 - to analyse and enhance our communications and strategies (including by identifying when emails sent to you have been received and read, and your location)

 - as aggregate or de-identified information with third parties for marketing, advertising, research and other purposes

 If data are disclosed to contractors during commissioned data processing they shall be subject to this policy, and, if applicable, to other additional or relevant alternative data privacy provisions and contractual conditions.

-If now or in the future we have given you (or where you have chosen) a password which enables you to access certain parts of Our Site or Third Party Web Services that we provide or utilise, you are responsible for keeping this password confidential.
+If now or in the future, we have given you (or where you have chosen) a password that enables you to access certain parts of Our Site or Third-Party Web Services that we provide or utilise, you are responsible for keeping this password confidential.
 We ask you not to share a password with anyone.

 We use encryption to help protect the transmission of personal information from you to us.
 However, unfortunately, the transmission of information via the internet or email is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to Our Site; any transmission is at your own risk.
 Once we have received your information, we will use procedures and security features to try to prevent unauthorised access.